Hollywood Squares: Bonus round

 The first two seasons of this version of the series employed a bonus round that was similar to the one used on the 1970s game show Split Second.
 Five cars, each of the same brand/make, were displayed on the stage for the entire week.
-The champion chose one of five keys and then chose the car they thought the key would start.
+The champion chose one of five keys in a bowl held by Davidson and then chose the car they thought the key would start.
 The contestant also chose at least one celebrity to stand beside the car or sit in it with them for good luck; at times the entire panel congregated near the car, especially on Friday shows or when a champion reached a fifth win and automatically retired with the car.

-If the chosen key started the car, the contestant won it and retired; otherwise, the contestant returned the next day with that car eliminated should he or she return to the bonus game.
+If the chosen key started the car, the contestant won it and retired; otherwise, the contestant returned the next day with that car eliminated should they return to the bonus game.
 After a fifth victory, the contestant automatically won the only car still in play at that point and retired.
-Every broadcast week started with a new set of five cars; if a champion's reign carried over from the preceding week, one car was eliminated for each of his/her victories to that point, in ascending order of price.
+Every broadcast week started with a new set of five cars; if a champion's reign carried over from the preceding week, one car was eliminated for each of their victories to that point, in ascending order of price.

 For the final season, the champion first chose a car, then one of the nine celebrities.
 Each held a key; five of them had the correct keys, while the other four had keys that would not start any car.
 If the champion failed to win the chosen car, it remained available after subsequent victories instead of being eliminated.
 The five-day limit was removed, allowing champions to remain on this show until they either won a car or were defeated.